Top 5 Solutions for the ‘New Normal’

 Experiential learning kits from MTa provide everything you need to develop those skills, as well as supporting complementary areas like team building and leadership.
 You can use them to help support and explore team working concepts like Belbin’s Team Roles: participants can really see the different roles in action and understand more about their own role and how to flex it.

-Kits to Fit your Team
+Kits to fit your team

 Each task has been carefully designed to recreate the issues which help and hinder effective team working.
-Check out the full list of activities or download a sample activity to explore.

 MTa Mini is a good place to start, with four different one-hour activities that explore different aspects of team-working.
 These vary in-style from a light-heated introduction in Handcuffed to more challenging activities that require effective leadership or inter-group work like Helipads.